Create a hub site in SharePoint

 Create a hub site in the new SharePoint admin center

-Select the site, select Hub site, and then select Register as hub site.
+Select the site, select Hub, and then select Register as hub site.

 Using the Hub site menu, you can also associate a site with the hub site, change a site's association to a different hub site, or disassociate a site from a hub site.